iann0036/tf-cfn-provider/docs/providers/grafana/DataSource.md

 `AccessMode` - (Optional) The method by which the browser-based Grafana application will access the data source.
 The default is "proxy", which means that the application will make requests via a proxy endpoint on the Grafana server.

+### SecureJsonData Properties

+`AccessKey` - (Required by some data source types) The access key required to access the data source.

+`SecretKey` - (Required by some data source types) The secret key required to access the data source.

+### JsonData Properties

 `AuthType` - (Required by some data source types) The authentication type type used to access the data source.

 `Default` - (Required by some data source types) The default region for the data source.